The R.W. Mercer Safety Program

 - As a condition of employment, each employee must consistently work in a safe manner.

 - R.W.
 Mercer has developed and implemented a comprehensive safety program to ensure we are always in compliance with federal and state requirements.
-For further assurance of compliance, the Company engages with 3rd party inspectors to maintain the independence and integrity of the safety program.
+For further assurance of compliance, the Company engages with third party inspectors to maintain the independence and integrity of the safety program.

 - R.W.
 Mercer Co. is fully insured, maintaining coverages for: